VanishInbox

 10 minutes setup

-💡 This is the permanent solution for services you use regularly but don't fully trust.
-Unlike disposable emails, aliases don't expire — they forward indefinitely until you disable them.
+💡 This is the right solution for services you use regularly but don't fully trust.
+Aliases forward indefinitely until you disable them, so they suit ongoing relationships where a 10-minute disposable inbox would expire too soon.

 7. 07